 The sector continues to project significant levels of capital investment throughout the forecast period.
 To achieve this, institutions are expecting to finance much higher proportions of capital investment from internal cash than in the past.

 In an increasingly competitive environment, and with reduced levels of publicly funded capital grants, institutions will need to generate surpluses and operating cash inflows to finance sufficient future investment in facilities to attract home and international students.

-The independent opinions of institutions’ external auditors and the projected continuation of positive cash in-flows and healthy cash-backed reserves both suggest there is no risk of insolvency for the foreseeable future.
+Based on the financial forecasts, no institutions are presently close to the risk of insolvency.
+This is supported by the independent opinions of institutions’ external auditors, and both the projected continuation of positive cash in-flows and healthy cash-backed reserves suggest there is no risk of insolvency for the foreseeable future.

 Strong liquidity is necessary for institutions to efficiently manage the potential increased volatility and unpredictability of the new funding system and the increasing competition from international higher education institutions.

 The uncertainties over student recruitment, both at home and overseas, together with the uncertainty about the medium-term effects of the UK economy, are likely to produce greater volatility of forecasts than in the past.

 The following reports show an overview of the current financial health and future financial sustainability of the English higher education sector.